Fremantle submarine base: 1944

-British submarines, smaller than their American counterparts, were predominantly used in shallower water, and against smaller crafts, which they attacked with their deck gun rather than torpedoes.
+British submarines, smaller than their American counterparts, were predominantly used in shallower water, and against smaller craft, which they attacked with their deck gun rather than torpedoes.
 This approach carried a number of risks, it being harder for a submarine to hide in shallow water and the gun crew being exposed to enemy defensive fire.

 British submarines based in Fremantle were also heavily involved in special operations.
 Porpoise became the first British submarine to go on patrol from Fremantle in September 1944 and was selected, because of its size, to carry Western Australia-trained members of the Z Special Unit on the unsuccessful Operation Rimau.

 The second half of 1944 proved to be the pinnacle of the war efforts of the US submariners based in Fremantle.
 In 83 patrols, the boats sank 105 enemy ships at a combined tonnage of 445,000.
 Admiral Christie, in charge of the Fremantle submarines since 1943 and overall commander of all US submarines in Australia for a brief period in November and December 1944, was informed of his upcoming replacement soon after.
 Christie was most likely replaced because of his insistence of having the late Samuel David Dealey, commander of Harder, decorated with the Medal of Honor, something he did succeed in once back in the US.
 His replacement, Rear Admiral James Fife, took over on Christmas Day 1944.